1001Bits/esm-patcher/README.md

-# Fallout 4 VR ESM Downgrader
+# Fallout 4 ESM Patcher

 ## Description
-The **Fallout 4 VR ESM Downgrader** is a lightweight tool designed to make your Fallout 4 VR installation compatible with *Fallout: London* and other mods by patching the `Fallout4.esm` file to a pre-Next-Gen version.
+The **Fallout 4 ESM Patcher** is a lightweight tool designed to make your Fallout 4 VR installation compatible with *Fallout: London* and other mods by patching the `Fallout4.esm` file to a pre-Next-Gen version.
 The Next-Gen update for Fallout 4 introduced changes to `Fallout4.esm` that can cause compatibility issues with VR mods, including *Fallout: London VR*.
 This tool automatically detects your `Fallout4.esm` version (based on file size) and applies the correct patch to ensure a smooth VR experience.

 ### Key Features
 - **Automatic Detection**: Identifies the version of `Fallout4.esm` (323,025 KB or 322,806 KB variants) and applies the appropriate patch.